Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Power-Management.md

 ## Offchannel Scanning

-## IBSS Power Management
+# IBSS Power Management _(Ad-Hoc / Peer-to-Peer)_

-_In an IBSS configuration, no full-time AP exists and all systems may desire to enter sleep mode, the problem is there is no AP to send TIM or DTIM.
-So in IBSS, **Announcement Traffic Indication Message (ATIM)** is use for power management._
+In an IBSS configuration, no full-time AP exists and all systems may desire to enter sleep mode, the problem is there is no AP to send TIM or DTIM.
+So in IBSS, **Announcement Traffic Indication Message (ATIM)** is use for power management.

-- In IBSS (ad hoc network) there is no AP to send TIM or DTIM.
+In IBSS (ad hoc network) there is no AP to send TIM or DTIM.
 So if a STA goes into power save mode multiple other STAs has to buffer its data for specific STA.
-- So in IBSS, Announcement Traffic Indication Message (ATIM) is use for power management.
+So in IBSS, Announcement Traffic Indication Message (ATIM) is use for power management.

-- ATIM is a management frame with no frame body.
+ATIM is a management frame with no frame body and it is used in IEEE 802.11 ad hoc or Independent BSS (Basic Service Set) networks to announce the existence of buffered frames.
+These messages are sent between wireless stations to prevent them entering power saving mode and to indicate there is data to follow.

-- When a STA receives ATIM, that formally dozing station must begin the process of retrieving buffered frame from the stations that transmitted the ATIM.
+When a STA receives ATIM, that formally dozing station must begin the process of retrieving buffered frame from the stations that transmitted the ATIM.

+⚠️ **`IMPORTANT`**: **Do not confuse the `ATIM` frame with the `TIM` field!!!**

+- The **ATIM** is a frame used for power management by Ad-Hoc (Peer-to-Peer) clients not communicating through an AP.
+- The **TIM** is a field in the beacon frame that tells client stations in Power Management mode that the AP has buffered unicast frames for the clients.